-The anticipated total costs budgeted for the entire period of performance for an FY21 PRORP ARA will not exceed \$725,000.
+The anticipated total] costs budgeted for the entire period of performance for an FY22 PRORP Applied Research Award will not exceed \$725,000.
 Refer to Section II.D.5, Funding Restrictions, for detailed funding information.

-Awards will be made no later than September 30, 2022.
+Awards will be made no later than September 30, 2023.
 For additional information refer to Section II.F.1, Federal Award Notices.

-The CDMRP expects to allot approximately \$2.90M to fund approximately four Applied Research Award applications.
+The CDMRP expects to allot approximately \$3.62M to fund approximately five Applied Research Award applications.
 Funding of applications received is contingent upon the availability of federal funds for this program as well as the number of applications received, the quality and merit of the applications as evaluated by scientific and programmatic review, and the requirements of the government.
 Funds to be obligated on any award resulting from this funding opportunity will be available for use for a limited time period based on the fiscal year of the funds.
-It is anticipated that awards made from this FY21 funding opportunity will be funded with FY21 funds, which will expire for use on September 30, 2027.
+It is anticipated that awards made from this FY22 funding opportunity will be funded with FY22 funds, which will expire for use on September 30, 2028.

-Research Involving Human Anatomical Substances or Human Cadavers: All DOD-funded research involving new and ongoing research with human anatomical substances or human cadavers must be reviewed and approved by the U.S. Army Medical Research and Development Command (USAMRDC) Office of Research Protections (ORP), Human Research Protection Office (HRPO), prior to research implementation.
+Research Involving Human Anatomical Substances or Human Cadavers: All DOD-funded research involving new and ongoing research with human anatomical substances or human cadavers must be reviewed and approved by the USAMRDC Office of Research Protections (ORP), Human Research Protection Office (HRPO), prior to research implementation.
 This administrative review requirement is in addition to the local Institutional Review Board (IRB) or Ethics Committee (EC) review.
 Local IRB/EC approval at the time of submission is not required.
-Allow a minimum of 2 to 3 months for HRPO regulatory review and approval processes.
-Refer to the General Application Instructions, Appendix 1, and the Human Subject Resource Document available on the electronic Biomedical Research Application Portal (eBRAP) "Funding Opportunities & Forms" web page (https://ebrap.org/eBRAP/public/Program.htm) for additional information.
-If the proposed research is cooperative (i.e., involving more than one institution), a written plan for single IRB review arrangements must be provided at the time of application submission or award negotiation.
+Allow up to 3 months to complete the HRPO regulatory review and approval process following submission of all required and complete documents to the HRPO.
+Refer to the General Application Instructions, Appendix 1, and the Human Research Protections Office Resources and Overview document available on the electronic Biomedical Research Application

+Portal (eBRAP) "Funding Opportunities & Forms" web page (https://ebrap.org/eBRAP/public/Program.htm) for additional information.

+If the proposed research involves more than one institution a written plan for single IRB review arrangements must be provided at the time of application submission or award negotiation.
 The lead institution responsible for developing the master protocol and master consent form should be identified and should be the single point of contact for regulatory submissions and requirements.